stallp/developers-community/pages/Documents/Reporting/EngagementHistoryAPI/overview.md

 2. This API requires authorization using API key.

+	* **For a machine-to-machine authorizion using OAuth 1.0 App Keys OAuth 2.0 Client Credentials flow**
-	* [Follow the instructions](guides-gettingstarted.html), to create and use an API key.
+		* **OAuth 1.0 App Keys** — [follow the instructions](create-oauth-1-0-api-keys.html), to create and use an App key.

+		{: .attn-note}
+	For the Users API, select the Data category and check Conversation History / Messaging Interactions

+		* **OAuth 2.0 Client Credentials flow** — [follow the instructions](oauth-2-0-client-credentials.html), to register an OAuth 2.0 application and generate a JWT access token **(Using version 2 of the Authorization API)**.

+		{: .attn-note}
+	When registering an OAuth 2.0 application for using the Engagement History API, use the “data.services.enghist” scope.

 3. Note the [API terms of use](https://www.liveperson.com/policies/apitou).